-If you are often asking your computer to work faster or feel that it cannot keep up with you, it may be time to evaluate a hardware upgrade in the form of a Solid-State Drive (SSD) to replace the slow, mechanical hard drive your computer likely came with.
+If you often wish your computer would work faster or feel that it cannot keep up with you, it may be time to evaluate a hardware upgrade in the form of a Solid-State Drive (SSD) to replace the slow, mechanical hard drive your computer came with.

 What are the benefits?

-- Resilence – SSDs do not have multiple high speed moving platters that are very susceptible to failure the longer they operate.
-They can simply wear out, become misaligned, and often do not survive hard bumps or falls – obviously important in the case of laptops.
+- Resilence – SSDs do not have multiple high speed moving platters that are susceptible to failure the longer they operate.
+They can simply wear out, become misaligned, and often do not survive hard bumps or falls—obviously important for laptops.

-- High speeds – Perhaps the most important factor in day-to-day use, SSDs are simply far faster in every regard compared to their mechanical counterparts.
-Read and write speeds can easily be 10 times higher in certain
+- High speeds – Perhaps the most important factor in day-to-day use, SSDs are much faster in every regard compared to their mechanical counterparts.
+Read and write speeds can easily be 10 times higher.

-- Noise, power, and heat – Because they have no moving parts, SSDs do not have the annoying by-products of operating loudly, producing as much heat, nor drawing as much power.
-Again, very helpful in laptop operation.
+- Noise, power, and heat – Because they have no moving parts, SSDs do not operate loudly, produce as much heat, or draw as much power.
+Again, very helpful for laptop operation.

 - Size increases – As prices have decreased, SSDs have simultaneously doubled in size at prior price points.
 Adequate (and beyond) sizes for most users are now offered for less than $100.